-- Whisky Trail Scotland is famous for its whisky, and once you taste it, you will discover why.
-There are many various whisky trails to chose from, such as the Highlands, Orkney, Aberdeen, The Isles of Islay, and Jura, to name a few; each region is a unique setting.
-As you travel to the various distilleries on these trails, you will learn how they use water, barley, yeast, and peat to create the distinctive taste, texture, color, and even the smell of whisky.
-It is a joy for all the senses with fascinating scenery along your path.
-Might find a whole lot of castles along this path too!
+- Whisky Trail Scotland is famous for its whisky; once you taste it, you will discover why.
+There are many various whisky trails to choose from, such as the Highlands, Orkney, Aberdeen, The Isles of Islay, and Jura, to name a few; each region is a unique setting.
+As you travel to the various distilleries on these trails, you will learn how they use water, barley, yeast, and peat to create the distinctive taste, texture, color, and smell of whisky.
+It is a joy for all the senses, with fascinating scenery along your path.
+You might find a whole lot of castles along this path too!

-- The Isle of Skye Is known for its dramatic landscape and home to some of the most iconic scenes in all of Scotland.
-Enter this 50-mile long island via the Skye bridge, and you are welcomed to an enchanting wonder that will be love at first sight.
-This island, with its mountainous setting, dramatic coastline, Medieval castles, incredible hiking and scenic walks, and captivating history, will have you wish you had planned for a longer visit.
+- The Isle of Skye Is known for its dramatic landscape and is home to some of the most iconic scenes in Scotland.
+Enter this 50-mile-long island via the Skye Bridge, and you are welcomed to an enchanting wonder that will be love at first sight.
+This island, with its mountainous setting, dramatic coastline, Medieval castles, incredible hiking and scenic walks, and captivating history, will have you wish you had planned a longer visit.

 - Scottish Highlands Covers the largest region in Scotland, taking up over 10,000 sq miles.
-The Highlands is a lush mountainous region covering the northwest of Scotland, with Loch Ness at the center.
+The Highlands is a lush mountainous region covering northwest Scotland, with Loch Ness at the center.
 Britain’s most northern city, Inverness, is the gateway to the Scottish Highlands.
-Inverness is a good place to visit in Scotland if you like to hike or take lovely country walks.
-Stroll along the River Ness to the Ness Islands, stop by the many Churches along the river, wander Old Town with its old stone buildings, shop the Victorian market, and gaze at magnificent 19th century Inverness Castle.
+Inverness is an excellent place to visit in Scotland if you like to hike or take lovely country walks.
+Stroll along the River Ness to the Ness Islands, stop by the many Churches along the river, wander Old Town with its old stone buildings, shop the Victorian market, and gaze at the magnificent 19th-century Inverness Castle.

 - Glasgow Is the largest city in Scotland on the River Clyde; vibrant and modern Glasgow dates back to prehistoric times.
 The largest seaport in Britain will find historic medieval buildings such as the Glasgow Cathedral and the old Antonine Wall, Scotland’s richest cultural attractions, fantastic museums, and a shopping paradise.
 Known for its music – the city hosts 130 musical events on average per week.